tiacsys/bridle/boards/arm/waveshare_rp2040/doc/index.rst

 GP6 (SCK), and GP5 (CSn) on the |Waveshare RP2040 Mini| header.
 A special case is the |RP2040-ETH| board where SPI0 is routed on the |Raspberry Pi Pico|
 header with the same GP4-7 layout as on the |Waveshare RP2040 Mini| header.

+The |RP2040-Geek| does not provide any SPI to the outside on any pad.
+These are connected internally to the LCD and the TF/microSD card interfaces.

 I2C Port
 ========